445th Test Squadron

 The 445th Test Squadron is a United States Air Force squadron.
 It is assigned to the 412th Operations Group at Edwards Air Force Base, California.
 The 445th is part of the Air Force Test Center.
+Originally constituted in 1943 as the 445th Fighter Squadron, it was involved in the early testing of the first U.S. jets, the Bell P-59 Airacomet and later the Lockheed P-80 Shooting Star.
+The squadron would also be involved in flight-testing captured enemy aircraft, such as the Mitsubishi A6M Zero.
+During the Cold War, the unit served under the Air Defense Command as the 445th Fighter-Interceptor Squadron, flying various interceptor aircraft in defense of the Continental United States.
+Inactivated in 1968 following a draw-down of active duty interceptor units, it was reactivated as the 6512th Test Squadron Squadron in 1969, beginning its official flight-testing mission.
+The unit was inactivated, reactivated, and redesignated multiple times over its life, being most recently reactivated with its current name in 2022.

 History

 World War II

 The squadron's first predecessor was activated at Orlando Army Air Base, Florida as the 445th Fighter Squadron in early 1943 as part of the Army Air Force School of Applied Tactics (AAFSAT).
 AAFSAT's function was to train cadres from newly formed units in combat operations under simulated field conditions as the cores around which new combat groups would be formed.

 The 445th trained pilots and furnished cadres to night fighter units.
 Later, it engaged in mock combat missions over the AAFSAT range training pilots in combat maneuvers, flying a wide variety of fighters and bombers.
 It remained at the AAFSAT until March 1944 when the training mission of the groups was replaced by the 903d Army Air Forces Base Unit on 1 April 1944 with Section C taking over the fighter training, and Section D, the bombardment training.

 It moved to Muroc Army Air Base, California, where it became part of the 412th Fighter Group of Fourth Air Force.
 It was the first United States jet fighter squadron to be activated, and spent most of its early existence in experimental testing of the Bell P-59 Airacomet and Lockheed P-80 Shooting Star aircraft.
 The squadron developed training programs and trained aircrew and ground personnel as cadres for newly formed jet aircraft-equipped units.
 Also flight tested the captured Mitsubishi A6M Zero (Zeke-52); the Kellett XR-3 Autogyro, and Sikorsky R-4 Helicopter.

 It was inactivated on 3 July 1946. its mission being assumed by the 2759th Experimental Wing.